sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/200 - field-query-object/130 - types.md

 title: "Types"
 hidden: false
 ---
-Specify the Type parameter in a [Field object](doc:field-query-object) to capture data of a particular type.
+Filter and format extracted data using the Type parameter in a [Field object](doc:field-query-object).

 For example, the following field returns null unless it finds data that Sensible recognizes as a number: